Giuseppe Verdi: 1887–1901: Falstaff and last years

 The first performance of Falstaff took place at La Scala on 9 February 1893.
 For the first night, official ticket prices were thirty times higher than usual.
 Royalty, aristocracy, critics and leading figures from the arts all over Europe were present.
 The performance was a huge success; numbers were encored, and at the end, the applause for Verdi and the cast lasted an hour.
 That was followed by a tumultuous welcome when the composer, his wife and Boito arrived at the Grand Hotel de Milan.
 Even more hectic scenes ensued when he went to Rome in May for the opera's premiere at the Teatro Costanzi; crowds of well-wishers at the railway station initially forced Verdi to take refuge in a tool-shed.
 He witnessed the performance from the Royal Box at the side of King Umberto and Queen Margherita.

-In his last years, Verdi undertook a number of philanthropic ventures, publishing in 1894 a song for the benefit of earthquake victims in Sicily, and from 1895 onwards planning, building and endowing a rest-home for retired musicians in Milan, the Casa di Riposo per Musicisti, and building a hospital at Villanova sull'Arda, close to Busseto.
+In his last years, Verdi undertook a number of philanthropic ventures, publishing in 1894 a song for the benefit of earthquake victims in Sicily, and from 1895 onwards planning, building and endowing a rest home for retired musicians in Milan, the Casa di Riposo per Musicisti, and building a hospital at Villanova sull'Arda, close to Busseto.
 His last major composition, the choral set of Four sacred pieces, was published in 1898.
 In 1900 he was deeply upset at the assassination of King Umberto and sketched a setting of a poem in his memory, but was unable to complete it.
 While staying at the Grand Hotel, Verdi suffered a stroke on 21 January 1901.
 (Note: The hotel's website (accessed 14 June 2015) contains a brief history of the composer's stay.)
-He gradually grew more feeble over the next week, during which Stolz cared for him, and died on 27 January at the age of 87.
+He gradually grew feebler over the next week, during which Stolz cared for him, and died on 27 January at the age of 87.